for your better health

 Or maybe you are just not feeling quite right?
 Maybe nothing you could take to the GP really, but lacking in energy, burnt out, that nagging feeling that you are not quite thriving and enjoying life the way you suspect you could be.

-In my experience, people usually come to me with a combination of the types of problems listed above.
-It is my particular skill that I can weave together all your particular physical, mental and/or emotional issues into an effective acupuncture treatment that gets results.
+In our experience, people usually come with a combination of the types of problems listed above.
+It is our particular skill that we can weave together all your particular physical, mental and/or emotional issues into an effective acupuncture treatment that gets results.
 This is what holistic means in practice.

 |marine clinic complementary health centre|